-While it may seem strange to focus on advanced treatments like stem cell therapies while there are system-wide inadequacies in the healthcare system in the United States, the truth is that stem cell treatments often work for those who are able to access them.
-One example: a bright, stunning, active seven-year-old Australian boy who can see thanks to the use of stem cell therapy.
+While it may seem strange to focus on advanced treatments like stem cell therapies, while there are system-wide inadequacies in the healthcare system in the United States, the truth is that those stem cell treatments often work for those who can access them.
+One example is a bright, stunning, active seven-year-old Australian boy who can see thanks to stemming cell therapy.
 This therapy used the patient’s own cells to create new cells to target treatment.

 Additionally, stem cell therapies are helping patients with other ailments, such as aggressive treatment of spinal cord injuries via stem cell injection.

 Image Source: Pexels